sohaib684/Face-Recognizer/README.md

 - Eigen Face Model
 - Fisher Model

-Database of different person's faces should be stored inside the folder `Database/[Person's Name]`.
-Test subjects should be stored inside the folder `Testing`.
+Database of individual's faces should be stored inside the folder `Database/[Person's Name]`.
+Test subject faces should be stored inside the folder `Testing`.

 Once everything is set, download the required dependencies using the command
 ```